 Reporting and updating Gohikealps from the trail in real time doesn’t seem to be as easy as I thought.
 On my main trip this summer I wanted to try and although not failing miserably, I’m finding that finding the time to do this properly is difficult.
 Posting random photos to Facebook is easy enough but actually writing something worthy of publishing is not.

-I’m sitting in a hotel room in St.Anton, Austria, writing this on my tablet.
+I’m sitting in a beautiful hotel room in the Anthony’s Life&Style Hotel, in St.Anton, Austria, writing this on my tablet.
 It’s pouring down rain and I’ve just spent a leisurely day here waiting out some bad weather and relaxing after walking here from Oberstdorf, Germany.
 Tomorrow morning I plan to take the first lift up to save myself a kilometer of vertical and hit the Lechtaler Höhenweg.

 I should emerge in Imst four days later but that will require some serious effort with 7,5-8,5 days of walking in serious Alpine terrain with a way too heavy backpack on my back.
 And the weather conditions don’t look great, there’s rain and thunder in the forecast for every day.
 I’m going anyway.